-Please Note: This internship is co-funded with the IOP, and applications will be accepted until February 5th at 5pm.
+Please Note: This internship is co-sponsored with the IOP, and therefore you should apply through the HGHI-IOP funding source in CARAT.
+Applications will be accepted until February 4th, 2018 at midnight.

 The Strategy Group:

-The Strategy Group is directed by Michael Macdonnell and sits in the Commissioning Strategy Directorate.
-It grew out of the team that developed NHS England's contribution to the NHS Five Year Forward View and is now made up of about 35-40 people, coming from various professional backgrounds including: local government, health policy think tanks, government civil service, consultancies, social finance and medical professions.
+The Strategy Group is directed by Emily Hough and sits in the Strategy and Innovation Directorate.
+The team was central to the creation of the NHS England’s contribution to the 2015 Five Year Forward View, the overall strategy that set out the change we need to see in order to transform the health and care system in a sustainable way.
+The team is now critical in supporting delivery against this strategy and is made up of about 35-40 people, coming from various professional backgrounds including: local government, health policy think tanks, government civil service, consultancies, social finance and medical professions.

 The intern will be working in a team that has three key functions, including: